yjiangnan/rosely/README.md

 ### Option 1
 Install as a normal python package:

-    python setup.py install
+    sudo python setup.py install

 or,

-    python3 setup.py install
+    sudo python3 setup.py install

 ### Option 2
 Use it locally and add path to search directory.
 This is helpful if you want to modify it.

-Simply copy the folder in any directory.
+Simply copy the folder into any directory.
 When using, add the directory to the path.
-For example, I have `rosely` under `rudolphLab/scripts` folder, the following codes imports all methods in `rosely`:
+For example, I have `rosely` under `rudolphLab/scripts` folder, the following codes imports and reload all methods in `rosely` (including code changes):

-    import sys
+    import sys, imp
     if 'rudolphLab/scripts' not in sys.path: sys.path.insert(0, '/Users/jiangnan/Documents/rudolphLab/scripts')
+    import rosely
+    imp.reload(rosely)
     from rosely import *

 ### Dependencies
 Importantly, ascertained t-test in rosely depends on a specific version of pyloess https://github.com/jcrotinger/pyloess for python3 support.

 Additionally, `rosely` depends on the following python packages:

 `numpy scipy pandas matplotlib sklearn`

+If you have pip3 installed, install them by pip3 can be done as:

+    sudo pip3 install numpy scipy pandas matplotlib sklearn